pablopalafox/semantic-depth/README.md

 |<img alt="test_3_ALL" src="/assets/images/test_munich/test_3_ALL.png">  |  <img alt="test_3_planes" src="/assets/images/test_munich/test_3_planes.png">|

-SemanticDepth is a deep learning-based computer vision pipeline that aims to improve situational awareness of an autonomous vehicle by computing the width of the road at a certain depth in front of the car.
+SemanticDepth is a deep learning-based computer vision pipeline that computes the width of the road at a certain depth in front of a car.

 It does so by fusing together two deep learning-based architectures, namely a semantic segmentation network ([fcn8-s](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Long_Fully_Convolutional_Networks_2015_CVPR_paper.pdf)) and a monocular depth estimation network ([monodepth](https://github.com/mrharicot/monodepth))